 For years, publishing and other book professionals, including librarians and educators, around the globe have been resistant to unleash the full potential (and true value) of the digital medium (including ebooks and all electronic resources serving to deliver content for education and entertainment), which is, among other things: to transform the world from one where education and literacy (in all its incarnations) is limited to those in the right place at the right time to one where knowledge flows to all who want it, regardless of their status and location.

-While publishers’ and content producers’ insistence on preserving the integrity of those who create content professionally and passionately is justified, their insistence that one format (digital) is competing with the other (print) is not.
+While the insistence on preserving the integrity of those who create content professionally is justified, the insistence that one format (digital) is competing with the other (print) is not.

-The mission of NSR is to educate, enlighten, and, most important, inspire those who are in one way or another involved with ebooks and digital content of all kinds (e.g., audiobooks, e-journals, e-magazines,videos, etc.) so that the book and library industry around the world can do its part to help spread literacy—the only effective weapon in our collective fight against misinformation, poverty, favoritism and inequality.
+The mission of NSR is to educate, enlighten, and, most important, inspire those who are in one way or another involved with ebooks and digital content of all kinds (e.g., audiobooks, e-journals, e-magazines,videos, etc.) so that the book and library industry around the world can do its part to help spread literacy—the only effective weapon in our collective fight against misinformation, poverty, and inequality.

 NSR is particularly interested in stories and projects that help us benefit from the actions of those charting new territories with ebooks and digital content, raising the bar higher, and holding everyone accountable in the process: writers, editors, readers, content producers, distributors, librarians, publishers, and technology companies.